braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/cloud_ingestion/file_integrations.md

 Braze Cloud Data Ingestion support for S3 is currently in early access.
 Contact your Braze account manager if you are interested in participating in the early access.
 {% endalert %}

-## Setting up Cloud Data Ingest in AWS
+## Setting up Cloud Data Ingestion in AWS

 Follow these steps to set up a Cloud Data Integest integration in your AWS account: